Technical Supervisor Qualifications

 Waived TestingModerate Complexity Testing High complexity Testing

-4. OR bachelor's degree in a chemical, physical, biological, or clinical laboratory science with four years of laboratory training and experience in high complexity areas of laboratory responsibility.
+4. OR Possess a bachelor's degree in a chemical, biological, clinical or medical laboratory science OR at least 120 semester hours that includes defined coursework.
+Both need to have 4 years of training or experience in high complexity testing within the specialty or subspecialty.